schmoelder/diss/doc/02_model_based_design/03_model_solution.md

 (time_integration)=
 ### Time integration

-As previously discussed, the spatial semi-discretization of the underlying equations transforms them into a system of coupled ordinary differential equations (ODEs) or differential-algebraic equations (DAEs) in time.
+As previously discussed, the spatial semi-discretization of the underlying equations transforms them into a system of coupled ODEs or differential-algebraic equations (DAEs) in time.
 For time integration, both explicit and implicit schemes are available, each with distinct advantages and limitations.

 Explicit methods provide a formulation for the future state of the system that depends only on its current state and known derivatives.